web-cro/major-project/proposal.md

 ## Need to Have List

-- have a pathfider for the enemies
+- have a pathfinder for the enemies
 - be able make multipal targets
 - show a health bar for the enemies
 - be able to place guns at different spots that shot targets